 Feels like Kierkegaard.
 Smells like Luther.
 Sounds like Os Guinness.
 Memories of Francis Schaeffer.
 Michael Brown fits here.
 And Dallas Willard.
 All Jesus-inspired, Spirit-led, church-loving Reformers and Revolutionaries.

-Challenging, in a Jesus way (if you have read the four Gospels).
+Provocative, in a Jesus way (if you have read the four Gospels).

 When Chan has an opportunity to meet with church leaders he walks them through a simple exercise.
 (Pp. 46 ff.)